cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 Write a program to Maximize sum of consecutive differences in a circular array

 ### Crux 103:
+Write a program to Minimum operations to make GCD of array a multiple of k

 ### Crux 104:
 ### Crux 105:
 ### Crux 106: